jtrauer/epi_model_r/README.md

 strings".
 In addition, the string "age" has specific behaviour, as described below and so should not be used unless this behaviour is specifically desired.

+### Age stratification
+As noted above, the stratification name should be "age" when this behaviour is required.

+The names of the strata levels within this stratification must be submitted as numeric values (integer or float).
+These values represent "age breakpoints", such that the age classes are separated at each of these points.
+Each age stratum is named by the lower limit of the age range.
+Therefore, if 0 is not included as an age breakpoint, it will be automatically added to represent those aged less than the lowest age breakpoint.
+Requests submitted un-ordered will be sorted for implmenetation.
+For example, if the user submits the values 15 and 5, the model will be automatically stratified into age ranges, 0 to 4, 5 to 14 and 15+, with these three strata named 0, 5 and 15 by the model code.